Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

 \begin{lem}[Bound on mass moved] Fix a finite set $Z$, a cost function $c \colon Z \times Z \to \R$, and probability measures $p,q \in \D(Z)$.
 If the diagonal $D = \{ (z,z): z \in Z\}$ is $c$-cyclically monotone, then there exists a $c$-optimal coupling $\g$ of $p$ and $q$ such that

 \end{lem}

 To prove \cref{res:DZ_bound}, we use the $c$-cyclical monotonicity of the diagonal $D$ to show that there exists a $c$-optimal coupling $\g$ whose support contains no nontrivial cycles.
-As illustrated in \cref{fig:cascade}, we show that the probability moved under the coupling $\g$ can be decomposed into weighted paths, each of length at most $|Z| - 1$, such that the weights on the paths sum to at most $\| q - p\|$.
-The weights on the edges therefore sum to at most $(|Z| -1 ) \| q - p\|$.
+As illustrated in \cref{fig:cascade}, we show that the coupling $\g$ moves the net probability $\| q - p\|$ along paths of length at most $|Z| - 1$, so that the total probability moved is at most $(|Z| -1 ) \| q - p\|$.

 \cref{res:DZ_bound} is a special case of the following Lipschitz continuity property,\footnote{\cref{res:DZ_bound} can be derived from \cref{res:Lip}, using results about the $c$-cyclical monotonicity of the support of a $c$-optimal coupling.
-We provide an independent proof of \cref{res:DZ_bound}.} which is used in the proof of \cref{res:error_bound}.
+We give an independent proof of \cref{res:DZ_bound}.} which is used in the proof of \cref{res:error_bound}.

 \begin{lem}[Lipschitz continuity of solution set] Fix finite sets $X$ and $Y$ and a cost function $c \colon X \times Y \to \R$.
 Consider probability measures $p,p' \in \D(X)$ and $q,q' \in \D(Y)$.
 For any $c$-optimal coupling $\g$ of $p$ and $q$, there exists a $c$-optimal coupling $\g'$ of $p'$ and $q'$ such that